alivelee/gest/README.md

 # Gest 1.0
-A boilerplate for rapidly depolying front-end preparation
+A boilerplate for rapidly depolying front-end scaffold
 ---
 # Getting Started